WorldHealthOrganization/godata-dhis2-interop-app/index.md

 - “senderAPIParams” – parameters to be send to sender endpoint, filters=created.eq.”25/11/2021”&paging=false
 - “sender” – determines which instance is sender (true – DHIS2, false – Go.Data)

-?????
-Will have to explain this better!
-How to get stuff from the api using the link and going from resources.

 # FAQ